SeLite/SeLite.github.io/ExtensionSequencer.md

 Sequencer will find and process this file.
 Then it will initiate the plugin after all its sequenced dependencies.
 If it depends on any add-ons that don't use ExtensionSequencer, then this doesn't guarantee their respective activation order.
 You can use `window.setTimeout()` in your extension to delay the parts of its activation that depend on any non-sequenced add-ons.
 Alternatively, encourage the third party to use ExtensionSequencer, too.

 ## Examples of SeLiteExtensionSequencerManifest.js ##
-See `SeLiteExtensionSequencerManifest.js` files in source of various SeLite [AddOns](AddOns).
+See `SeLiteExtensionSequencerManifest.js` files in source of various SeLite [Components](Components).
 For full API, see function `SeLiteExtensionSequencer.registerPlugin(prototype)` in [SeLiteExtensionSequencer.js](https://github.com/SeLite/SeLite/tree/master/extension-sequencer/src/chrome/content/SeLiteExtensionSequencer.js).

 You may have multiple add-ons that override same parts of Selenium core and that don't need each other, but if used together then they need to override those parts in a specific order.
 Then you may want to declare optional dependency between them, so that they are loaded in appropriate order.
 For examples of dependencies, see `SeLiteExtensionSequencerManifest.js` and source of [Shell tests](#shell-tests).